 Genworth is the grand-daddy of the Long-Term Care Insurance industry.
 Their roots date back to the early 1970s when the Firemen's Fund issued the first nursing home policy.
 Years later, they were acquired by American Express, which was acquired later by GE Capital.
 Then, years later, GE spun off that division in an IPO.
 The final result was Genworth.

 In addition, all those companies individually and Genworth itself acquired the Long-Term Care Insurance business of numerous other companies over the years.
 No company has the experience level that Genworth possesses.
 Unfortunately, it also creates problems.
 Many of these older plans, many of which were not underwritten by Genworth, have had premium increases.
 These old "legacy" products were marketed and priced before rate stabilization rules that are now in place, and the interest rate crash.

 Few have questioned the quality of Genworth products and its customer service, including what is regarded as the industry's best claims department.
-However, sales of their products are slow due to the pending sale and low ratings.
+However, sales of their products are slow due the collapse of the sale and low ratings.

 Genworth Financial Ratings Dropped